Thomas Macaulay, Ernest Thayer, and Two Peoples Divided by a Common Ballad

 But while the legend of Horatius persisted in the living memory of the British public, by the mid-20th-century Macaulay's Lays of Ancient Rome had long since been relegated to the dusty storage shelves of Carnegie Libraries gracing the public squares of towns and cities across America.
 Why?

 I would argue that although the classical legend of "Horatius" continued to resonate in Britain through two world wars, in America the popular retelling of that legend--as "Casey at the Bat"-- had far overshadowed Macaulay's predecessor ballad.
-Further, in several respects the American version of the legend demonstrated if not superiority, then at least a dramatic distillation of time and place not only affording Americans a unique perspective on their national game--but also allowing a favorable contrast to Macaulay's heroic verses.
+Further, in several respects the American version of the legend demonstrated if not superiority, then at least a dramatic distillation of time and place not only affording Americans a unique perspective on their national game--but also affording a favorable contrast to Macaulay's heroic verses.

 For one thing, "Casey" with its 52 lines in 13 quatrains was much more concise (and easier to memorize) than Macaulay's 70 stanzas.
 Macaulay, for example, seems to have tried out three separate endings, and unable to decide among them, concluded by keeping them all!
 Secondly, listeners sensed that "Casey's" conclusion was somehow more fitting, more believable, and more artful than the daredevil leap by Horatius into the foaming Tiber.
 Even Livy, in his first-century version of the legend, as translated by T. J. Luce, regarded the Roman captain's escape as "a bit of daring that posterity was to find more praiseworthy than credible."[3]